benjie-git/CardStock/README.md

 ### 1. Run it from source:
 1. install python3  # Note: Python3.12 is incompatible with wxpython, so 3.11 is recommended
-2. Linux-only: apt install libasound2-dev libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
+2. Linux-only: apt install libasound2-dev lame libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
 3. Linux-only: pip3 install attrdict3
+4. Mac-only: brew install lame
-4. pip3 install wxpython PyInstaller simpleaudio requests  # note that wxpython can take a long time to build
+5. pip3 install wxpython PyInstaller simpleaudio requests  # note that wxpython can take a long time to build
-5. download or clone this repository
+6. download or clone this repository
-6. run designer.py and viewer.py as desired
+7. run designer.py and viewer.py as desired
-7. optionally run build.py to create your own standalone applications for the Designer and Viewer applications.
+8. optionally run build.py to create your own standalone applications for the Designer and Viewer applications.

 ### 2. Install using pip/pypi:
-1. Linux-only: apt install libasound2-dev libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
+1. Linux-only: apt install libasound2-dev lame libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
+2. Mac-only: brew install lame
-2. pip3 install cardstock  # note that the dependency wxpython can take a very long time to build
+3. pip3 install cardstock  # note that the dependency wxpython can take a very long time to build
-3. run using the newly installed commands cardstock and cardstock_viewer
+4. run using the newly installed commands cardstock and cardstock_viewer

 ### 3. Or download the latest, pre-built CardStock application for Mac or Windows
 1. Download CardStock for Mac or Windows here: https://github.com/benjie-git/CardStock/releases/latest